nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Add a reload mechanism to the player class.~
 * ~Adjust location of where bullets spawn according to where the player's gun is.~
 * ~Add a reload button for both players~
-* Adjust spawning of zombies so hey spaw gradually.
+* ~Adjust spawning of zombies so they spaw gradually.~
+* ~Set the crates up for the new map~
+* Have the zombies move out of the way when they encounter a crate
+* Begin testing for bugs...

 ### Concerns
 * Make sure that when a lot of zombies spawn, they don't spawn on top of each other.
 They spawn in "mini-waves".